 Maggie and Ben inherit an old farm by default (the man who it was actually left to had to inhabit the farm within 30 days but we see him attempt to move in in the dead of night but runs his car into a tree after swerving to miss a mysterious girl who intentionally caused the accident which results in the car exploding on impact).

-There is quickly established links to witch trials which took place at the farm in years gone by.
+There are quickly established links to witch trials that took place at the farm in years gone by.

 For a 1970 horror TV movie, Crowhaven Farm pulls no punches.
 There are some very taboo aspects to the plot that are just as taboo now as they were back then.
 With the short running time, the action zips along which adds to the quickly developing insanity of how the plot develops that lends a surreal aspect to proceedings.